 OWhN Focus Areas

 On August 31st, 2015, the Oregon Washington health Network completed its five year strategic health plan.
 This plan included 20 goals to be completed by 2020.
 Individual goals were established by calendar year.
-These were integrated with the scope of work of the network’s three year outreach grant that was funded by the Health Resources Services Administration starting in May of 2015.
+These were integrated with the scope of work of the network’s three year outreach grant and other grant funding to be provided by the Health Resources Services Administration, other Federal and state agencies, and foundations.
 The current initiatives of the network are described below.

 Improving chronic disease management is an ongoing priority of the network.
 Elevated rates of cancer, heart disease, and stoke have been long standing health concerns in the service area of the network for decades.
-Based on its strategic plan, the network plans to carry out the following initiatives over the next five years.
+Based on its strategic plan, the network plans to carry out the following initiatives by 2020.

+Cancer Intervention Services.
 In March of 2016, Yellowhawk Tribal Health Center in collaboration with OWhN completed the first updated study of cancer in the four county service area of the network.
-During 2012, Oregon experienced the highest cancer death rates of eleven Western states.
+During 2012, Oregon had experienced the highest cancer death rates of eleven Western states.
 Based on the results of the study, the four counties served by OWhN had even higher cancer deaths rates than did the State of Oregon for a number of diagnoses.
 These included prostate, kidney, stomach, and thyroid cancer.
 Based on this information, the network developed a cancer intervention plan that calls for expanded cancer prevention, screening, and treatment.
-Radon testing is also encouraged for Union County with expanded mammography screening for Morrow County.
+Radon testing is also encouraged for Union County.
 The network is currently in the process of seeking funding to address these needs.

 Access to care due to a lack of health professionals is the largest single barrier to quality health care being delivered in the four counties served by OWhN.
 As a result, recruiting and retaining health professional in Northeast Oregon is considered to be one of the highest priorities of the network.
 In order to address the continuing shortage of health professionals in the region, OWhN is currently in the process of carrying out the following initiatives.